Sign up to our Newsletter

 Psychology requires a solid understanding of theory.
 As a result, psych students are required to read a variety of texts, including research papers, textbooks, and journal articles, to gain a deep understanding of the field.

-They are often assigned lengthy texts which they must analyze, evaluate, and make notes on.
-Developing these skills during your undergraduate will better prepare you for law school, where you’ll also be required to read lengthy, and often dry, legal texts.
+They are often assigned lengthy texts on which they must analyze, evaluate, and make notes.
+Developing these skills during your undergraduate will better prepare you for law school, where you’ll be required to read lengthy, often dry, legal texts.

 To Strengthen Your Critical Thinking

 Considering psychology majors have to analyze and apply complex concepts and theories, pursuing this concentration will help develop your critical thinking skills.
-These skills translate well to legal analysis and reasoning, and can act as a great foundation for you to build on during law school!
+These skills translate well to legal analysis and reasoning and can act as an excellent foundation for you to build on during law school.

 To Learn More About Ethics

-All psychology majors learn about ethics through the experiments and studies they learn about.
-Lawyers are required to follow ethical codes and principles that govern their professional conduct – in fact they’re even tested on them through the MPRE!
+All psychology majors learn about ethics through experiments and studies.
+Lawyers are required to follow ethical codes and principles that govern their professional conduct—in fact, they’re even tested on them through the MPRE!

-As a lawyer, you’ll be grappling with issues of right and wrong, so it’s essential you begin developing your ethical reasoning and analysis as soon as possible.
+As a lawyer, you’ll be grappling with issues of right and wrong, so you must begin developing your ethical reasoning and analysis as soon as possible.

 Offers Diverse Courses

-Psychology is a vast field, so students will be able to explore subspecialties within psychology to further develop their skills and knowledge base.
-Additionally, this major also typically offers room for students to pursue more electives than other programs.
+Psychology is a vast field, so students can explore subspecialties within psychology to further develop their skills and knowledge base.
+Additionally, this major typically offers more room for students to pursue electives than other programs.

 By pursuing electives in different disciplines, your transcript will be more diverse and thus more attractive to admissions committees.
-You will also have little to no opportunity to pursue other disciplines in law school, so you might as well explore your interests during your undergrad!
+You will also have little to no opportunity to pursue other disciplines in law school so that you can explore your interests during your undergrad!

 Can Help You Prepare for the LSAT

 The best way to prepare for the LSAT is to use prep materials, complete numerous practice tests, and stay consistent.
-But, since psychology requires students to use their critical thinking and analytical skills, it may help students feel more confident on the Logical Reasoning portion of the LSAT.
+Since psychology requires students to use their critical thinking and analytical skills, it may help students feel more confident on the Logical Reasoning portion of the LSAT.

-You may also score higher on the Reading Comprehension part of the LSAT, considering you’ll consistently decipher difficult psychology readings.
+You may also score higher on the Reading Comprehension part of the LSAT, considering you’ll consistently decipher complex psychology readings.

 FAQs: Psychology for Law School

-We’ve focused on the question “is psychology a good major for law school?” in this guide.
-But, you may have remaining related questions, that we’ll address below!
+This guide has answered the question of whether psychology is a good major for law school.
+However, you may have related questions that we’ll address below!

 1. What Majors Are Most Accepted to Law School?